 Check with the glass tile manufacturer to determine the type of adhesive recommended for installation of their product.
-Use Glass Tile Adhesive, 254 Platinum (white), 254 Platinum Rapid (white), 211 Powder (white) gauged with 4237 Latex Additive, LATAPOXY 300 Adhesive, or LATAPOXY SP-100 (for applications where a colored epoxy adhesive is desired) as the setting mortar.
+Use GLASS TILE ADHESIVE LITE, 254 Platinum (white), 254 Platinum Rapid (white), 254 Platinum Plus, or LATAPOXY 300 Adhesive, or LATAPOXY BIOGREEN 300 Adhesive the setting mortar.
 Key the mortar into the substrate using the flat side of a trowel to initiate a bond coat.
 Using the appropriate sized small square notch trowel, add more adhesive and notch the mortar in a horizontal, straight pattern.
 Using the flat side of the trowel, flatten the notches to attain a smooth, consistent setting bed.

 Place the glass mosaic sheets onto the fresh mortar and bring all surfaces to a true plane at the proper position.
 Use a flat wood block or rubber grout float to beat the face of the tiles and firmly embed the tiles into the mortar.
 A minimum of 95% coverage, of mortar to tile, should be achieved after the beat in.